atufkas/progress-keeper/README.md

      - Markdown: `atufkas\ProgressKeeper\Presenter\MarkdownPresenter`

 - **simple factory methods** allowing for generating a changelog from a given source file and source format
-    - Intermediate JSON format: `atufkas\ProgressKeeperKeeperFactory::getChangelog`
+    - as internal Changelog PHP object: `atufkas\ProgressKeeperKeeperFactory::getChangelog`
-    - Target presentation format: `atufkas\ProgressKeeperKeeperFactory::getConvertedChangelog`
+    - in target presentation format (by passing target format as additional argument): `atufkas\ProgressKeeperKeeperFactory::getConvertedChangelog`

-- a **very basic CLI command** passing command line arguments to
+- a **very basic CLI command** `./bin/progress-keeper` passing command line arguments to
     - `atufkas\ProgressKeeperKeeperFactory::getConvertedChangelog`

-## Installation for testing + developing
+## Installation

 This is a PHP 5.6+ composer based project.
 A composer.phar archive bundle is included.